lancedb/lance/integration/duckdb_lance/duckdb-ext/README.md

 ## Credits

-This library was inspired by DuckDB Extension Framework](https://github.com/Mause/duckdb-extension-framework]
+This library was inspired by [DuckDB Extension Framework](https://github.com/Mause/duckdb-extension-framework).